bormaxi8080/osint-timeline/DRAFT.md

 ----

+strace is a diagnostic, debugging and instructional userspace utility for Linux: https://github.com/strace/strace

 Docker Mailserver - A production-ready fullstack but simple containerized mail server (SMTP, IMAP, LDAP, Antispam, Antivirus, etc.).
 Only configuration files, no SQL database.
 Keep it simple and versioned.
 Easy to deploy and upgrade: https://github.com/docker-mailserver/docker-mailserver

 Purified DNS: a CDN friendly and anti-pollution DNS forwarder server that does not rely on GeoIP/GeoDomain db: https://github.com/arloan/prdns